martinthomson/quic-dtls/draft-thomson-quic-dtls.md

   some additional UDP datagrams during the handshake, since changes to keying material can only happen when a new record is sent.

+: In TLS 1.3, these transitions are infrequent aside from during the initial
+  handshake:

+    * the client's first client is only split if 0-RTT is used, in which case 4 packets are required

+    * the server's first flight contains handshake records with two different traffic keys and optionally application data records and therefore three datagrams

+    * the client's second flight contains two different packets

 # Security Considerations

 Including data outside of the DTLS protection layer exposes endpoints to all sorts of intermediary-initiated shenanigans.

+This includes transport parameter negotiation, which might ultimately have integrity protection.
+If transport configuration is grounds for rejecting a connection, and a client adjusts its proposed configuration in response to a rejection, and that rejection is not authenticated (it won't be), then an attacker can force a client to adjust their configuration.

+Clients are therefore encouraged to not alter their ClientHello or its contents in response to unauthenticated rejections or network errors.

 # IANA Considerations